pytorch/android-demo-app/StreamingASR/README.md

 ### 3. Build and run with Android Studio

-Start Android Studio, open the project located in `android-demo-app/StreamingASR/StreamingASR`, build and run the app on an Android device.
+Start Android Studio, open the project located in `android-demo-app/StreamingASR/StreamingASR`, build and run the app on an Android device (not an emulator).
 After the app runs, tap the Start button and start saying something.
 Some example recognition results are:

 ![](screenshot1.png)
 ![](screenshot2.png)